Ryukish/ip2country-service/README.md

 ### Running with Docker Compose

-For more complex setups, especially when running multiple services like MongoDB and Redis, you can use Docker Compose.
+For more complex setups, especially when running multiple services like MongoDB, Redis, Prometheus, and Grafana, you can use Docker Compose.
 This method is suitable for both local development and production environments.

 #### Steps: